alexsexton/kitchen-sink/Readme.md

 ### Grid Equal Height
 ### Hidden Text - with progressive disclosure
 ### Image sliders
-Using BX slider because it has a destroy method which when combined with enquire.js could be a powerful ally
+Using BX slider because it has a destroy method which when combined with enquire.js could very useful.

   - http://bxslider.com/